 We picked a day to visit the classic carousel on the Santa Monica Pier and talked about it for days ahead of time.
 We imagined the experience – choosing a horse, the music, fastening seatbelts, riding up and down, round and round, holding onto the shiny brass pole.

 When the day finally arrived and we parked in the beach lot near the pier, I unfastened her car seat and she stepped outside.
-We looked towards the carousel building a good hundred yards away, and I was stunned when she murmured wistfully, “I hear the music from here”.
-I heard nothing.
-And it wasn’t until we entered the building a few minutes later that I finally heard the music, too.
+We looked towards the carousel building a good hundred yards away she murmured wistfully, “I hear the music from here”.
+Stunned, I heard nothing.
+It wasn’t until we entered the building a few minutes later that I finally heard the music too.

 The carousel confirmed lessons I’d learned through infant specialist Magda Gerber…